wkiri/MTE/src/pds4_bundle_template/document/readme.txt

 - targets.csv: Table listing all targets that appear in the document collection.
 Fields include the target id, target name, and mission code.
-  * The target name encodes spaces as underscores and capitalizes the first letter of each word.
-Target names that end in numbers do not separate the number from the name with an underscore, following the most common practice in the literature.
+  * The target name, for consistency, encodes spaces as underscores, capitalizes the first letter of each word, and ensures terminal numbers are separated from the name by an underscore.
   * The mission code is "mpf", "phx", or "mer2".
   * The target id consists of the target name, a hyphen, and the mission code.
 It allows disambiguation when target names are re-used between missions.

-- aliases.csv: Table linking target name variants (as they appear in a document, transformed slightly so spaces between words are replaced with underscores and only the first letter of each word is capitalized) to a canonical target name.
+- aliases.csv: Table linking target name variants (as they appear in a document, standardized as above) to a canonical target name.
 This allows the identification of all content relevant to a target, which might span multiple target names, such as typos like "Commanche" for "Comanche" and abbreviations like "Hmp" for "Humphrey."
+Alias identification was done by inspecting the source documents for context.

+  Note: For completeness, all aliased canonical target names appear in the targets table, even when they did not appear verbatim in the documents (e.g., Green_Eyes is included as a target name, even though it only appeared as Greeneyes in the documents).
+Therefore, a small number of target names do not appear in the mentions table, which includes all occurrences of target names in the documents.

 Target mentions in sentences and documents: